larastan/larastan/docs/custom-config-parameters.md

 ## `squashedMigrationsPath`

 By default, Larastan will check `database/schema` directory to find schema dumps.
 If you have them in other locations or if you have multiple folders, you can use this config option to add them.

+Paths with wildcards are also supported (passed to `glob` function).

 ### Example
 ```neon